Information for Prospective Students

 Adjunct Instructor in Dance, M.S. in Dance, University of Wisconsin at Madison.
 Areas of focus: Modern, Ballroom and Couples dance.

-Adjunct Instructor in Dance; M.S in Dance Education, Columbia University.
-Areas of focus: Movement and Dance for Theatre, Modern Dance, Ballet, Choreography.
+Adjunct Instructor in Dance; BFA in Dance from The College at Brockport.
+Areas of focus: Modern, Ballet, Introduction to Movement for Theater and Dance Styles.

 B.A., Hartwick College